erossini/CashRegister/README.md

 | B     | £3.00  | 2 for £4.50  |
 | C     | £2.00  |              |
 | D     | £1.50  |              |

+## Overview
+This application is build with .NET core 2.0, the latest version of .NET.

+.NET Core is a general purpose, modular, cross-platform and open source implementation of the .NET Platform.
+It contains many of the same APIs as the .NET Framework (but .NET Core is a smaller set) and includes runtime, framework, compiler and tools components that support a variety of operating systems and chip targets.
+Microsoft is considering this technology as the [future of its development platform](https://blogs.msdn.microsoft.com/dotnet/2014/11/12/net-core-is-open-source/).

+For this reason _CashRegister.Library_ can be used in every kind of application: web, mobile or desktop.
+In my implementation I use it for a _Console_ application.

+## Application structure

+## Point of intests